Here are nine ways to put your child on the path to lifelong saving.

 If you're tempted, consider investing in a certificate of deposit, which will lock the money in for a fixed term while gaining interest.

 Fees and other costs vary from bank to bank, so do your homework.
 Comparison shopping will also reveal discrepancies in interest rates.
 Some institutions pay up to 25 times higher interest than others.

 3. Investment accounts

-You can open an investment account to help save for your child.
-You can involve them in your own trading practices as well to help them learn!
+You can open an investment account to help save for your child, but you can also involve them in your own decisions to help them learn.

 Teaching your kids how to invest wisely has profound long-term benefits.